 - Sam Weber, senior director of brand marketing and communications at Opendorse

-They described a changing partnership market, the scope of possibilities for small and local brands, and the five-step playbook for partnering effectively with NCAA athletes.
+They described a changing partnership market, the scope of possibilities for small and local brands, and the six-step playbook for partnering effectively with NCAA athletes.

 You can partner with a student athlete for $10.
 Why?